ltanedo/k-dojo/README.md

 # A Rust CLI template on Gitpod

-This is a [Rust CLI](https://rust-starter.github.io) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is a [Rust CLI](https://rust-starter.github.io) template configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps